 - Run for the Border: The elaborate plan for the Hollanders to escape.
 It fails the second they step out of the door.
 In the end, Walter and Marion are able to escape via this route and disguising their identities.

 - Ruritania: The unnamed Communist country in which the embassy is situated.

-- The Oner: The 1994 version has many very long shots, possibly because of the origins of being a state play.
+- The Oner: The 1994 version has many long shots, possibly because of the origins of being a stage play.